Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Commoner.md

 aliases: ["Commoner"]
 ---
 # Commoner
 *Source: Monster Manual p.
-345, Curse of Strahd, Tasha's Cauldron of Everything.
+345, Curse of Strahd, Eberron: Rising from the Last War, Tasha's Cauldron of Everything.
 Available in the SRD and the Basic Rules.*

 Commoners include peasants, serfs, slaves, servants, pilgrims, merchants, artisans, and hermits.